 You’re looking at a pair of humans who almost let their marriage careen over a cliff once last summer due to a sunshade set up incident at the beach, so trust me when I say it’s easy for ANYONE.

 The tent and poles pack up compactly into a bag.
 It’s lightweight, and the bag fit easily in my carryon-sized suitcase for our flights to Utah and back home.

 The SlumberPod costs $179.00 ($199.99 with the fan included which I recommend).
 I was a little iffy on the price at first, but I realized it was a steal once I factored in the money we’d save by not having to book extra bedrooms for future travels.

-Fortunately, the team at SlumberPod was kind enough to provide a discount for my readers, so follow this link to save $20 on your purchase (the discount automatically applies at check out!).
+Fortunately, the team at SlumberPod was kind enough to provide a discount for my readers, so follow this link to save $20 on your purchase (use code ruthznuss$20).

 The SlumberPod was sold out the entire fall, so I would grab one as soon as possible if you think it’s something you’ll need this year!

 I cannot understate the effectiveness of this product.
 It’s elevated our family travel game so high that I’m practically beaming thinking about our next trip.